CYBR8470/Semester-Project/README.md

 docker-compose up
 ```
 After the project builds and is deployed locally, you should see text in the terminal window that says "Starting development server at http://0.0.0.0:8000/".
 Once that appears, navigate to "http://localhost:8000" in your browser of choice to see the app running locally on your machine.
+You may need to add localhost to allowed_host in settings.py.

 ## Getting Started
-There is currently little to do within the environment.
-There is a landing page and a baseline register/login/logout function.
-The site uses open source authorization mechanisms that check against simple passwords.
-There is currently no error message for a bad password, but if you use a strong or recommended password, it should work and register you.
-It will attempt to redirect you to a nonexistent account page, but please return to localhost:8000 and there should now be options to host or join a game.
-Clicking on either will send you to the related page, but neither has any data presently.
-If you log out and try to manually go to /game/host or /game/join, it will prompt you to log in.
+Because unauthenticated users can only access the index page, the first thing you'll want to do is register an account.
+The registration process runs string input validation and also checks your password strength, so use a reasonably secure password or it will error out.

+Once you have registered, you will be able to host public games as well as join games in progress.
+If other people have access to your deployment, they will be able to join your hosted game and vice versa.

+Once you have hosted or joined a game, the game page runs basically like yahtzee, but players are able to play asynchronously, so you won't have to wait on other players turns.
+You will see what round they are on and their current score as well as your own!

 # License
 MIT License